kayhide/where-this-python-from/README.md

 ...
 ```

-Although it tends to be a big list, it may help.
+Although it tends to be a big list, it may help if you have some idea.